rmccue/puppet-redis/README.md

       bind => "178.79.120.100",
       port => 6379,
       requirepass => "MY_SUPER_SECRET_PASSORD",
     }

-Note that you'll need to define a global search path for the `exec` resource to make the `redis::server` class function properly.
-This should ideally be placed in `manifests/site.pp`:

-    Exec {
-      path => "/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin",
-    }

 You can also configure a slave which connects to another Redis master